Letractively/uliweb/apps/Documents/files/guestbook.rst

 Then we define ``guestbook()`` function.

 In function, we import ``Note`` class, then get all comments via its ``filter()`` method.
-In order to display the comments descend, we add a lambda function to ``order`` argument.
-This is genuisql query expression usage, just a Python expression.
-It means that sorting the table ``z`` via ``datatime`` field in descend order.
-And ``reversed`` is a builtin function of Python.
+In order to display the comments descend, we add some condition to ``order_by`` argument.
+This is SqlAlchemy query expression usage.

 Here are some simple usages: